 - Arms Cleaner and Labourer – J Peuligan

-With the withdrawal of Imperial Forces from New Zealand in 1869/70, The Military Stores Department was one of the last British units leave New Zealand in July 1870.
-From then on responsibility for defence matters was the responsibility of the New Zealand Armed Constabulary.
+With the withdrawal of Imperial Forces from New Zealand in 1869/70, The Military Store Department was one of the last British units leave New Zealand in July 1870.
+From then on responsibility for Military Storekeeping became the responsibility of the New Zealand Defence Department.

 The Defence Act (1886) called for the militia functions of the Armed Constabulary to be transferred to the New Zealand Permanent Militia, leading to the Defence Stores Department coming under the control of the Department of the Under Secretary of Defence.